Endava/cats/README.md

 `./cats.jar --contract=my.yml --server=https://locathost:8080 --log=org.apache.http.wire:debug --checkHeaders`

 # Available Fuzzers
 To get a list of fuzzers just run `./cats.jar list fuzzers`.
-A list of all of the available fuzzers will be returned, along with a short description for each.
+A list of all available fuzzers will be returned, along with a short description for each.

 There are multiple categories of `Fuzzers` available:
 - Field `Fuzzers`: which target request body fields or path parameters